Calypso Biotech

 Venture Round in 2019

-Occlufit AG, founded in 2018 and based in Zurich, Switzerland, specializes in the design and development of an innovative cardiovascular occluder device known as Occlufit.
-This device is engineered to conform to complex anatomical geometries, allowing for immediate sealing of cardiovascular defects, which is crucial in preventing conditions such as heart failure and stroke.
-The Occlufit device features a conformable metallic mesh mounted on a compliant balloon, facilitating effective expansion and defect sealing.
-The company focuses on advancing its products within the cardiovascular medical sector, emphasizing engineering, intellectual property, regulatory compliance, clinical processes, and financial management.
+Occlufit AG is a Swiss company based in Zurich that specializes in the design and development of an adaptable cardiovascular occlusion solution known as Occlufit.
+The device is engineered to conform to complex geometries within the cardiovascular system, allowing for immediate sealing of defects, which is crucial in preventing heart failure and stroke.
+Occlufit features a conformable metallic mesh mounted on a compliant balloon, enabling effective expansion and sealing of various cardiovascular defects, including those in the left atrial appendage and paravalvular leaks.
+Founded in 2018, the company focuses on advancing its products in the cardiovascular medical sector, with a strong emphasis on engineering, intellectual property, regulatory compliance, clinical processes, and financial management.

 Autonomic Technologies, Inc. is a medical device company that specializes in developing and commercializing innovative therapies for autonomic disorders, with a particular emphasis on severe headaches.
 Founded in 2007 and headquartered in Mountain View, California, the company has additional offices in Germany and Switzerland.
 Its flagship product, the ATI Neurostimulation System, is a miniaturized, battery-less microstimulator designed to deliver low-level energy directly to the sphenopalatine ganglion (SPG) to effectively treat chronic cluster headaches.
 This technology aims to set a new standard in the management of severe headaches and migraines, providing patients with a safe and effective treatment option.